Foso/Jetpack-Compose-Playground/docs/general/state.md

 # State
 !!! info
-    This is the API of version 1.0.0-alpha12.
-Newer versions may have a different one
+    This is the API of version 1.0.0-beta02

 ## Define a state
 ```kotlin